 What is the First Year Learning Initiative?

 The First Year Learning Initiative (FYLI) is a unique, locally-developed and faculty-driven program for building academic success in the early college career.
-There are currently over 50 FYLI-certified courses, including many of the highest-enrollment, highest-impact gateway courses at NAU.
-The per-semester headcount for the program now tops 14,000, with further steady growth anticipated over the next two years; in 2012-2013, 96% of the first-year cohort was enrolled in at least one FYLI course.
+There are currently over 75 FYLI-certified courses, including many of the highest-enrollment, highest-impact gateway courses at NAU.
+In 2013-2014, 98% of the first-year cohort was enrolled in at least one FYLI course.

 FYLI brings faculty together in deep collaboration, empowering them to collectively re-envision how lower-division courses are designed and taught.
-We believe that curriculum can once again be a collaborative and co-creative space.
+We believe that through FYLI, curriculum can once again be a collaborative and co-creative space.

 FYLI is based on the fact that students need – and want – high standards in their lower-division coursework.
 They also need to have those standards clearly communicated from the first moments of engagement with a course.
 To be successful, students need support, guidance, highly engaging pedagogy, and clear, frequent feedback.
 Through the FYLI development process, course coordinators collaboratively reshape their courses in order to meet these needs, focusing on three critical areas: